Skip to main content

 • Providing technical support to farmers utilizing Generally Accepted Agricultural and Management Practices to protect soil, water and other resources.

-• Evaluating and adopting relevant successful programs from other conservation districts and states, such as water quality assistance and ditch maintenance.
-Programming could vary from county to county, based on the direction of the district boards and the needs of agriculture.
+• Evaluating and adopting effective programs from other conservation districts and states — such as water quality assistance and ditch maintenance with programming tailored to each county based on district board direction and agricultural needs.

 • Partnering at a watershed scale.